coolbrg/progfun/README.md

 Progfun
 =======

-The repository having program snippets for fun. :)
+The repository having program snippets for fun. :smile: